mattdavis5/mattdavis5/README.md

 - 👋 Hi, I’m @mattdavis5
-- 👀 I’m interested in IT Infrastructure, Security, and learning programming.
+- 👀 I’m interested in IT Infrastructure, Security, Automation, and Scripting.

 <!---
 mattdavis5/mattdavis5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.